sunil-samuel/Ansible-EDA-Webook-Multiple-Endpoints/README.md

 will delegate the events by sending the complete playload to the playbooks, which can then do the processing.

+There are two ways to call a playbook within a rulebook:
+1. `run_playbook` :: Only supported with the `ansible-rulebook` cli.
+This will not work with the EDA Controller UI.
+1. `run_job_template` :: This is supported by the EDA Controller UI, but requires some configuration (detailed below).

 ## Running Locally

 The script can be tested locally prior to creating an activation within the EDA UI.